 The table below summarizes, for the last three years, the compensation paid or accrued by Sempra Energy and its subsidiaries to each of the four executive officers of Pacific Enterprises.
-Each officer holds identical positions at both Sempra Energy and Pacific Enterprises.
+Each officer holds the positions indicated at both Sempra Energy and Pacific Enterprises and Mr. Baum is also the President of Pacific Enterprises.